Piercefield House, the English Home of Nathaniel Wells

 Wells became active in local society.
 He became a Church Warden of St. Arvan’s Church and a Justice of the Peace.
 Most notably Wells became a Deputy Lieutenant of the County of Monmouthshire and was appointed High Sherriff of Monmouthshire in 1818, a position in which he served until 1830.

-In 1820 Wells was commissioned as a lieutenant in the Chepstow Yeomanry.
-His commission makes him the second man of black origin to hold a commission in the armed forces of the Crown.
+In 1820 Wells was commissioned as a lieutenant in the Chepstow Troop of the Gloucestershire Yeomanry Cavalry.
+His commission makes him the second man of African ancestry to hold a commission in the armed forces of the Crown.
 During his military service Wells took part in the breaking of the picket lines during the coal miner’s strikes in Wales

 in 1822.
 At the end of 1822, after the striking miners and iron workers had been broken by force, Wells resigned his commission.